YinHK-gameDev/unity-learn/lighting/Lighting probes/Light probe groups.md

 | Duplicate Selected | Click this to duplicate the selected Light Probes. |

+### Ringing
+Under certain circumstances, **Light Probes** exhibit an **unwanted behaviour called "ringing"**.

+This often happens when there are significant differences in the light surrounding a Light Probe.
+For example, if you have bright light on one side of a Light Probe, and no light on the other side, the light intensity can “overshoot” on the back side.
+This overshoot causes a light spot on the back side.

+There are several ways to deal with this:

+- In the Light Probe Group component, enable Remove Ringing.
+Unity automatically removes the unintended light spots.
+However, this generally makes the Light Probes less accurate, and reduces light contrast, so you must check the visual results.
+- Place in-game obstacles in such a way that players can’t get to a position where they can see the light spot.
+- Avoid baking direct light into Light Probes.
+Direct light tends to have sharp discontinuities (such as shadow edges), which makes it unsuitable for Light Probes.
+To only bake indirect light, use Mixed lighting.

+### Choosing Light Probe positions
+Unlike lightmaps, which usually have a continuous resolution across the surface of an object, the resolution of the Light Probe information depends on how closely packed you choose to position the Light Probes.

+You might place Light Probes in a more condensed pattern around areas that **have complex or highly contrasting light**, and you might place them in a much more spread out pattern over areas where the light **does not significantly change**.

+> Light Probes individually do not store a large amount of information.
+From a technical perspective, each probe is a spherical, panoramic HDR image of the view from the sample point, encoded using Spherical Harmonics L2 which is stored as 27 floating point values.
+However, in large Scenes with hundreds of Light Probes they can add up, and having unnecessarily densely packed Light Probes can result in large amounts of wasted memory in your game.

 ### Troubleshooting Light Probe placement
 Your choice of Light Probe positions must take into account that the lighting is **interpolated between sets of Light Probes**.
 Problems can arise if your Light Probes **don’t adequately cover the changes in lighting across your Scene**.